kevinyswong/kevinyswong.github.io/index.md

 minute.
-Applied to the question at hand, my view is that the novel must be able to compete against its multiple modern competitors—streaming television, on-demand films, natural language AI, social media—because why should I sit down to read a 500-page novel after finishing work for the day if I find greater pleasure, meaning, and happiness just enjoying myself with easy entertainment?
+Applied to the question at hand, my view is that the novel must be able to compete against its multiple modern competitors—streaming television, on-demand films, natural language AI, social media—because why should I sit down to read a 500-page novel after finishing the day's work if I find greater pleasure, meaning, and happiness just enjoying myself with easy entertainment?
 Why should a novelist expect this of anyone else?
 I can buy a book, but if I don't proceed to read it, putting it off to some other day, then again and again, it's just some decoration sitting on a table.
 Perhaps it is a form of respect for others to not generate random noise hurled into the wind, expecting others to listen, imposing upon them one's arbitrary whims and feel entitled to their time.

 Putting aside the highbrow considerations for a moment, let's consider that book readership outside of school is declining among children, about which Katherine